shrimbly/stupid-super-whisper/whisperx-hotkey/README.md

 - `medium`: Even more accurate but slower
 - `large-v2`: Most accurate but slowest

-After changing configuration, restart the AutoHotkey script.
+After changing configuration, reload Hammerspoon configuration (click the Hammerspoon menubar icon and select "Reload Config").

 ## Troubleshooting

 ### Common Issues

 **Transcription doesn't start**:
-- Ensure AutoHotkey is running
+- Ensure Hammerspoon is running and has proper permissions
-- Check if the microphone is working correctly
+- Check if the microphone is working and has permissions
-- Make sure the Python environment is properly set up
+- Make sure the Python virtual environment is activated

 **Text is not inserted**:
 - Some applications may block programmatic text insertion
+- Check Hammerspoon's accessibility permissions
 - Try using the clipboard-based insertion method (default)

 **Poor transcription quality**: